aws/eks-anywhere/designs/in-place-upgrades-eksa.md

 	Ready          bool  `json:"ready"`
 }
 ```

+#### Conveying to KCP that control plane upgrade is complete
+Once EKS-A finishes in-place upgrading the control plane nodes, it will have to signal to CAPI that the upgrade is complete.
+This will be achieved by updating the several CAPI objects to the expected state so KCP controller sees them as up to date and doesn't issue another upgrade request.
+These are the CAPI objects that EKS-A will update when the upgrade is complete:
+- `Machine.Spec.Version` for all control plane machines to match the upgraded Kubernetes version.
+- `Machine.Metadata.Annotations["controlplane.cluster.x-k8s.io/kubeadm-cluster-configuration"]` for all control plane machines to `KCP.Spec.KubeadmConfigSpec.ClusterConfiguration`.
+- `KubeadmConfig.Spec.InitConfiguration` or `KubeadmConfig.Spec.JoinConfiguration`, whichever one is set on corresponding to all control plane machines, to `KCP.Spec.KubeadmConfigSpec`.
+- `[Infra]Machine.Metadata.Annotations["cluster.x-k8s.io/cloned-from-name"]` to the new `[Infra]MachineTemplate` name.

 #### Validating the upgrade request
 This first iteration of EKS-A in-place upgrades won't implement the full spectrum of changes that can be requested through the CAPI API.
 We will focus on kubernetes version upgrades, which requires updates to the k8s version, CoreDNS version, kube-proxy version and etcd version fields (this fields are in the KCP and MachineDeployment and are reflected in the Machine and KubeadmConfig).
 Any other field change will end up in a rejected upgrade request.
 For rejected requests, we could configure CAPI to follow a fallback strategy, or just surface an error.
 TBD: follow up will be needed by implementers.